-Management's Discussion and Analysis

-and the Interim Chief Financial Officer ("CFO").
-Based on this evaluation, the CEO and the CFO concluded that, as at December 31, 2018, the design and operation of Company's disclosure controls and procedures were effective to provide reasonable assurance that information required to be disclosed by the Corporation in reports filed with, or submitted to, securities regulatory authorities were reported within the time periods specified under Canadian securities laws.
+As at December 31, 2019, an evaluation of the effectiveness of Company's disclosure controls and procedures as defined under the rules adopted by the Canadian securities regulatory authorities was carried out under the supervision and with the participation of management, including the Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO").
+Based on this evaluation, the CEO and the CFO concluded that, as at December 31, 2019, the design and operation of Company's disclosure controls and procedures were effective to provide reasonable assurance that information required to be disclosed by the Company in reports filed with, or submitted to, securities regulatory authorities were reported within the time periods specified under Canadian securities laws.